The Hilti Group and Hilti Foundation are supporting two professorships in robotics

 With a generous donation for two professorships in robotics, Hilti and ETH Zurich are expanding their successful long-standing collaboration and strengthening the development of robotics at ETH.

-The two professorships, which have been made possible thanks to the Hilti Group and the Hilti Family Foundation Liechtenstein, represent an important step in developing Switzerland and Liechtenstein as a research location in the future-oriented field of intelligent machines.
+The two professorships, which have been made possible thanks to the Hilti Group and the Hilti Foundation, represent an important step in developing Switzerland and Liechtenstein as a research location in the future-oriented field of intelligent machines.
 Dr Christoph Loos, CEO of the Hilti Corporation, is fully on board: “For us, expanding our collaboration with ETH in robotics and visual computing is a pioneering step in terms of technology development and the recruitment of outstanding employees.”

 Additional boost thanks to the partnership

-obotics at ETH occupies an internationally leading position and is now receiving an additional boost, particularly at the interface of robotics and computer vision: the donation will enable the creation of an additional professorship and will also substantially strengthen the field of robotic systems, currently led by Professor Marco Hutter.
+Robotics at ETH occupies an internationally leading position and is now receiving an additional boost, particularly at the interface of robotics and computer vision: the donation will enable the creation of an additional professorship and will also substantially strengthen the field of robotic systems, currently led by Professor Marco Hutter.

 Furthermore, the support sends a strong signal with regard to the newly established RobotX Center for Intelligent Machines, which was launched this year and brings together over 20 research groups in the field of robotics at ETH.